-Also, as indicated in Note 1, the Fund manages its real estate investments through Newvest Realty Corporation, a wholly-owned subsidiary incorporated under the provisions of the Canada Corporations Act.
+Also, as indicated in Note 1, the Fund manages its real estate through Newvest Realty Corporation, a jointly-owned subsidiary incorporated under the provisions of the Canada Corporations Act.
 It is also registered under the Corporations Act of the Province of Newfoundland and Labrador.
-All shares of the Corporation are held by the Fund.
+All shares of the Corporation are held by the Newfoundland and Labrador Pooled Pension Fund (37.53%) and the Public Service Pension Plan Fund (62.47%).